GlennVL-AP/cpp-programming-slides/slides/session_1_labo/index.md

 ---
 ### Why clang?
 * Excellent compiler
-* Only one that supports import std 😉
+* Only one that already supports import std 😉
 ---
 ### Before C++20
 ```c++ []